IIITM-Jay/Data-Licenses/ra_pp.md

 2. **Risk Analysis and Proiritization:**
 The second stage of risk management emphasizes on analyzation and ranking that is risk prioritization as continuous processes and not just as a single step to be completed at one stage of the development life cycle.
 While the **Risk Analysis** discusses various issues surrounding the software and its associated area of disagreements as well as identifes possible vulnerabilities, sometimes by using tools or listing the common vulnerabilities, the **Risk Prioritization** process determines the probability of compromization, balancing the control against threat capacity to determine the likelihood and then sets the appropriate ranking as required followed by selecting the top N major risks on which further operations and actions are to be performed.

-## 3. Risk Asseessment: A broader view
+## Risk Asseessment: A broader view
 <img src="https://i.ibb.co/Kr0bbzZ/r-assessing.png" width="40%" align="left" hspace="20" vspace="20">

+**I.Risk Aversion Methods:**
+1.**Risk Avoidance:** Under the context of various risk aversion methds in software development, risk avoidance is one of the elementary step which leads to the elimination of some risks, or categories of risks by mofifying the specifications and criterions of the project.
+It endeavours to reconfigure the project such that the risk in the question vanishes or is reduced to an acceptable value.
+However, care should be taken in case of interdependencies between risks so as not to be caught in a trap ehich could get arose when avoiding one known risk leads to an unknown risk of even greater threats and consequences.